mszan/demo-auth-jwt-nestjs-react/README.md

 Due to the fact that this is a demo project, there are some features that are not implemented yet, but are planned for the future.
 These features are not critical for the authentication flow, but would enhance the overall security and usability of the application.
 Some of them are:

 -   Orchestration tool like Kubernetes for managing the services in production.
 This would allow for easier scaling, rolling updates, and zero downtime deployments.
 It would also allow for better resource management and monitoring of the services.
--   More advanced authentication methods, such as OAuth2 or OpenID Connect.
-This would allow for easier integration with third-party services and provide a more secure authentication flow.
 -   Utilization of http-only cookies instead of local storage for storing JWT tokens in the frontend service.
 This is a more secure way to store tokens, as it prevents XSS attacks from accessing the tokens.
 -   Token blacklist functionality to prevent the use of revoked tokens.
 This is a key feature for ensuring the security of the application, as it allows for immediate revocation of tokens in case of a security breach.
 -   Convention for managing git branches, commits, and tags.
 This is important for maintaining a clean and organized codebase, especially in larger teams.
 It would also allow for easier collaboration and code reviews.